basho/rfc/incoming/TTL APIs/README.md

 ##### 1\.
 Riak KV Sweeper Expiry

 With the upcoming Sweeper changes to Riak KV 2.5, a user can set a per-object TTL through object or bucket properties.
-Sweeper's expiry module can then check for expired data, and delete the objects whenever sweeps are done (once a week usually).
+Sweeper's expiry module can then check for expired data, and delete the objects whenever sweeps are done.
+How often sweeps are done is controlled by the `obj_ttl.sweep_interval` riak.conf/cuttlefish property.

 When data is deleted, it will leave a tombstone in the AAE hashtree so that the expired data isn't resurrected.
 The tombstones is swept away at a later date once all replicas have been deleted and tombstoned.
+This two stage expiry process helps to avoid resurrected objects while Riak interacts with AAE.

 The [TTL property](https://github.com/basho/riak_pb/blob/develop/src/riak_kv.proto#L237) on each object is an unsigned 32-bit integer that represents **seconds**, and it's value can range from **X** to **Y**.